 Server specifics: Here you can determine the resources for the instance depending on the number of users.

-First choose the min and max number of users (always start with 0), then select a Machine type.
+First choose the min and max number of users per resource setup (always start with 0 for the first entry), then select a Machine type.
 To add the setting, click on the green + sign.

 The setting will be displayed in the list on the right.
 Continue the same way till the max number of users per server is reached like in the below example: